Simek13/Retinal-fluid-segmentation/README.md

 # Retinal-fluid-segmentation
-Segmentation of retinal fluid images with Capsular neural networks
+Segmentation of retinal fluid images with Capsule neural networks